hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/How-to-use-subdomains-of-a-website-in-Reality.md

 ---
-title: How to add relay domain to Hiddify manager
+title: How to use subdomains of a website in Reality
 ---

 <div dir="ltr" markdown="1">